yuvaldrori/documentation/_posts/docker/deployments/2015-08-31-google-cloud.md

 We're first authenticating, then setting the default zone to use and then starting an instance in the Google Compute Engine.
 Add any commands you need for your specific deployment integration with the Google Cloud Platform.
 You can also take a look at a [longer example we use for integration testing our container](https://github.com/codeship-library/google-cloud-deployment/blob/master/test/deploy_to_google.sh).

 Make sure to put it into your repository so we can later on use it inside the Docker container for deployment.

-## Dockerfile

-We do not need a separate Dockerfile for enabling the deployment as the deployment scripts will be made available through a host volume.

 ## Services